mfessenden/SKTiled/Docs/Documentation/Working with Tiles.md

 // instruct tile to ignore animation tile.renderMode = TileRenderMode.static

 // tile will animate with a global id of 129 tile.renderMode = TileRenderMode.animated(129)
 ```

+The `SKTile.renderMode` flag allows you to quickly manipulate the appearance of a tile.
+While the `animated` case implies that the tile should be animated, setting this value with any global id effectively makes the tile take the appearance of another.
+Be aware, however, peoperties in the new tile data are not carried over to this tile... the original data still exists.

 ## Querying Tiles at Location